abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 primary flavor.

-It’s also interesting that when the Dalai Lama gives teachings, one of the things he will do is invite Mahayana, Theravada, and Vajrayana monks to give blessings before the teachings begin.
+It’s also interesting that when the Dalai Lama gives teachings, one of the things he will do is invite Mahāyāna, Theravāda, and Vajrayāna monks to give blessings before the teachings begin.
 He will always invite the Theravadans to give a Pali chant because he will say that the oldest scriptures are in Pali, and these are the elder brothers within the